 Room controller should have a housing with connectors where sensors and power supply can be easily plugged in.

 Customer should organize a place where typical installation can be done.
 Installation process should be tested and verified.

+I would also like to review the requirements with regards to controllers, sensors and the overall concept with regards to the interaction by consumers/installers of the product.
+We cannot make it too complicated for people to install and use.

+I can describe installation procedure now, but I think it’s too early.
+I planned to do it after first stage is finished.
+I understand your concerns and will try to make the setup procedure as simple as possible.

 Stage 3.
 Serial sample